PhyllomeOS/phyllomeos/README.md

 ### Requirements

 * A Linux distribution, with a recent Linux Kernel (> 5.X)
-* An x86_64 platform with hardware-assisted virtualization [enabled](https://wiki.phyllo.me/deploy/prepare)
+* An x86_64 platform with hardware-assisted virtualization enabled.
+    * Follow [this guide](https://wiki.phyllo.me/deploy/prepare#enable-hardware-assisted-virtualization) to learn how to activate hardware-assisted virtualization on a supported platform.
 * Nested-virtualization enabled (optional but better to have)
 * `virt-install` and `virt-manager`, as well as `libvirt` and `qemu-kvm` up and running